-boardinghouse at 6616 Thorne street, this city, at 2 o'clock this morning by cutting her throat with a pocketknife and then turning the weapon on bio and then turning the weapon on him-self, ended his own life in a similar manner.
+Los Angeles, Cal., Jan.
+12 .- A. A. Bolks, a well-to-do farmer of Sioux City, Ia., murdered his wife in a boardinghouse at 6616 Thorne street, this city, at 2 o'clock this morning by cutting her throat with a pocketknife and then turning the weapon on him-self, ended his own life in a similar manner.
 The deed was committed in the presence of their four-year-old son, who was awakened by the sounds of the struggle and gave alarm, but too late to arouse assistance.
-Both were dead before medical aid could be sum-moned.
-Bolks was supposed to be tem-porarily deranged over religious matters and to have committed the crime in a moment of irresponsibility.
-He had been acting queerly for about a week and on one occasion recently kept his family up all night praying, exhibiting a revolver at the time and threat-ening to take their lives.
-Bolks came to Los Angeles from Sloux City about two weeks ago, ac-and was followed a shetaoignwkypfij companied by his 9-year-old son and was followed a short time later by his wife and other members of his family He was apparently possessed of consid-erable means and had intended to remain here with his family during the winter and possibly to take up a permanent residence here.

-KILLED SEVEN INDIANS.
+Both were dead before medical aid could be summoned.
+Bolks was supposed to be temporarily deranged over religious matters and to have committed the crime in a moment of irresponsibility.
+He had been acting queerly for about a week and on one occasion recently kept his family up all night praying, exhibiting a revolver at the time and threatening to take their lives.
+Bolks came to Los Angeles from Sloux City about two weeks ago, ac-and was followed a shetaoignwkypfij companied by his 9-year-old son and followed a short time later by his wife and other members of his family, He was apparently possessed of consid-erable means and had intended to re-main here with his family during the winter and possibly to take up a per- KILLED SEVEN INDIANS.

-James Little Plume Sentenced to
+James Little Plume Sentenced to Forty Years.

-Forty Years.
 Helena, Mont., Jan.
 12.-James Little Plume who killed seven Indians on the Blackfoot reservation while intoxicated last October, was sentenced to 40 years in the pendentiary today by Judge Knowles in the United States court.
 He is 24 years of age.

-Reves in New York.
+Reyes in New York.

 New York, Jan.
-12 .- Gen. Reyes, the PATENT FOR A CLIP.
-(Special to the "News.")
+12 .- Gen. Reyes, the Colombian envoy, arrived in special (Special to the "News.")
 Washington, D. C., Jan.
-12.-A patent for a clip has been issued to Edgar De-lamater of Oregon.
-I would depart.

-Meets in Washington to Decide on Time And Place for Holding the Next National Convention.
+12.-A patent for a clip has been issued to Edgar Dedid not know positively when he I would depart And Place for Holding the Next National Convention.